-\end{widetext} For numerical work we solve the Fourier–space version of Eq.~\eqref{eq:delta_special_case}, using $\nabla^2\!\to\!-k^2$ and evolving the coupled system for $i=M$ (matter) and $i=R$ (radiation).
+\end{widetext} here $i$ runs over the evolved components ($i=M,R$), while the entropic sector contributes only through the background $H(a)$. \paragraph*{Fourier–space form and conventions used numerically.} For numerical work we solve the Fourier–space version of Eq.~\eqref{eq:delta_special_case}, using $\nabla^2\!\to\!-k^2$ and evolving the coupled system for $i=M$ (matter) and $i=R$ (radiation).
 With $c_{s,i}^2=w_i(a)$ (adiabatic barotropic choice) the equations take the compact form

 with

 This is exactly the structure implemented in our Python integrator: the “friction” coefficient $A_i$ coincides with the one multiplying $\delta_i'$ in Eq.~\eqref{eq:delta_special_case}, the gradient term $C_i$ reproduces the $(w_i k^2/a^4H^2)\,\delta_i$ contribution, and $S_i$ matches the Poisson source with the $(1+3w_j)$ weights.
 This is the standard subhorizon Newtonian formulation used in the growth–of–structure literature and in entropic/interactive backgrounds, reducing to the familiar friction structure when exchange terms are negligible \cite{Lima1997,Reis2003,Jesus2011,Komatsu:2014vna,Basilakos:2014tha}.
 For cold matter $w_M=0$ the gradient term vanishes (so the late–time growth is $k$–independent), whereas for radiation $w_R=1/3$ the $k$–term is retained.
 Throughout we work on subhorizon scales ($k\gg aH$), neglect anisotropic stress, and use $\Phi=\Psi$.